-This project is the "Hello World!" of Arduino.
+This project is the "Hello World!" of Arduino, the best place to start your journey into creating projects.
 In this project, we are going to learn about physical outputs and two electronic components, while performing the most straightforward project in the electronics sea of projects.

 1.0 Hardware Required